f1tenth/f1tenth_doc/getting_started/software_setup/optional_software_nx.rst

                 Target selection window.

 10. Click "Flash!" (or similar for your software).
-This process will take some time (20+ minutes).
+This process will take some time and is mainly depending on the speed write speed of your microSD card (20+ minutes).

         .. figure:: img/nx/nx-software-step10.png
                 :align: center